Skip to main content

 We take a contemporary and innovative approach to teaching medicine at Brunel Medical School.
 Our curriculum is team-based, patient-focused with an emphasis on ‘Technologies for Health’ preparing you for emerging and modern approaches for patient care.

 An exciting element of the course is how we teach anatomy.
-You will learn the structure and function of the human body in our brand new, state-of-the-art Clinical Anatomy Suite.
+You will learn the structure and function of the human body in our purpose-built Clinical Anatomy Suite.

 Video skin